| Enterprise | ||||

 Connect to the platformβ

-When you connect a virtual cluster instance that has sleep configured to the platform (via an agent), the platform agent automatically takes over auto sleep management.
-The virtual cluster instance stops managing its own auto sleep and the agent handles all sleep/wake operations.
+When you connect a tenant cluster instance that has sleep configured to the platform (via an agent), the platform agent automatically takes over auto sleep management.
+The tenant cluster instance stops managing its own auto sleep and the agent handles all sleep/wake operations.

 Transition from instance-managed to agent-managed auto sleepβ

-When a virtual cluster instance with sleep configured connects to the platform:
+When a tenant cluster instance with sleep configured connects to the platform:

 - The platform reads the existing